nicolekellydesign/webby-api/docs/endpoints.md

 ### Photos

-These routes are for managing pictures pictures in the photography gallery.
+These routes are for managing pictures in the photography gallery.

 #### `/photos`: POST